jamesdrayton/jamesdrayton.github.io/README.md

 Projects with working demos will also have links to those demos hosted elsewhere on the github pages site.

 TODO:
-~~1.
-Implement updateDemo in App.js so it updates the display information about each demo page~~ ~~2.
-Alter Demo.js so it can parse the display information and display the right demo~~
-3. Modify VanLab's tempo_determination to work here
-4. Have Demo.js display it only when the right project is clicked If each demo has a boolean associated with it and we apply jsx logic (e.g. {boolean && <Demo project={projects[currDemo]}></Demo>}) then the boolean could be passed through.
-~~5.
-Fix different displays on apple iOS~~
-6. Fill in contacts info
-7. Finalize text on "About" page
-8. Finalize display text for projects
+1. Display project data in Demo.js for the correct project when clicked in the projects-list
+    - Because App.js already makes sure only one project has display: true at a time, we just need to make a way for Demo.js to parse which one has display and set the appropriate boolean so it displays.
+    - Make an array of booleans for every project in usestate!
-9. Alter the projects in App.js to work off of a .json server API
+2. Alter the projects in App.js to work off of a .json server API
+3. Complete the actual text for the content in the home page and link to resume
+4. Clean up tempoDemo
+5. Make different css files for the different pages